LingQi000809/Music-Visualization/README.md

 ## Algorithms
 ### key-finding
-This algorithm is proposed by Krumhansl(1990).
+This algorithm is proposed by Krumhansl (1990).
 It successfully identifies the key of the musical selection.
-With this algorithm, the program decides the key of each window and finds the corresponding color in a predefined set of key-color mapping.
+With this algorithm, the program decides the best key of each window and finds the corresponding color in a predefined set of key-color mapping.
 Information about how the key-finding algorithm works can be found in this document: http://rnhart.net/articles/key-finding/

+### vector-addition
+This algorithm is modified from Ciuha, Klemenc, and Solina (2010).
+Each tone is represented as a vector that points to its color in the color wheel (`img/color_wheel_making.png`).
+The algorithm adds the vectors of notes that are perceived as a whole, usually in a chord.
+The resulting vector points to a new color, representing the color for the group of notes.
+If the notes sound consonant together, they will have a highly saturated color, while if they are dissonant, they will be assigned a whitened color to show the tonal ambiguity.

+### key-addition
+This is a proposed algorithm that combines the previous two algorithms.
+The colors are assigned by adding the vectors of all the keys that have a meaningful correlation coefficient - it is not unusual that a musical selection can be interpreted in multiple keys.